simonecorsi/fine/README.md

 <!-- ![tests](https://github.com/simonecorsi/fine/workflows/test/badge.svg) -->

+> "Fine" means "End" in Italian, [fì-ne] Cessazione definitiva, punto estremo, nello spazio e nel tempo di qualcosa.

 ## About

-The purpose of this package is helping in gracefully shutdown Node.js applications the "good way" (opinated clearly), while also providing some minor extendability!
+Zero dependency and opinated package that gracefully shutdown Node.js applications the right way!

-This package also takes an array of callbacks that will get executed serially to allow closing user defined resource, eg: a database connection.
+It provides extendability by taking an array of callbacks that will be executed serially to allow closing user defined resource, eg: a database connection, drain streams, etc; before timeout exits the main process.

 ## Table of contents